Akrivus/polbots/Assets/Resources/Prompts/Memory Generator.md

 ### Example Output:

 ```
-France: Concerned about the rise of autocracy and frustrated with Britain’s dismissive attitude.
-Sees herself as a defender of democracy and human rights.
+France: Dramatically ranting about democracy and human rights, and so over Britain’s casual “it’s not that serious” vibe.
+She’s frustrated, but honestly, it’s kind of fun to watch.
-Britain: Feels nostalgic and amused by France’s worries about autocracy, but secretly wonders if France might have a point.
+Britain: Amused by France’s drama but secretly wondering if she’s right.
+He’s deflecting with snarky lines like, “We’ve survived worse, love.”
-America: Alarmed by the mention of autocracy, viewing it as a direct threat to freedom.
-Mentally cataloging ways to address it globally.
+America: Triggered by “autocracy,” already plotting freedom missions no one asked for.
+Freedom-brand obsession?
+Checked.
-Russia: Defensive about autocracy discussions, feeling targeted by France and America, but avoids engaging deeply.
+Russia: Acting aloof but clearly defensive.
+“Autocracy” feels like a direct call-out, and the awkward silence says it all.
 ```

 ### Additional Information: